Intel Core i7-9700K

 The Intel Core i7-9700K has 8 cores and 8 threads.
 Its base clock is at 3.6 GHz, its turbo clock goes up to 4.9 GHz.
 Its multiplier is unlocked, making it possible to overclock the processor easily.

-Based on 84 benchmarks we rate its gaming performance level at 9.77/10.
-It is one of the stronger processors for games in our database.
+Based on 85 benchmarks we rate its gaming performance level at 8.49/10.
+We think it is a reasonable strong processor for current games.

-For regular application workloads, based on 17 benchmarks we rate its performance level at 3.67/10.
-It is a rather weak processor for application workloads.
+For regular application workloads, based on 17 benchmarks we rate its performance level at 2.38/10.
+It is a reasonable strong processor for application workloads.

 - Base Clock